Lechia Gdańsk: Decline and fall to the third division (1963–1971)

-While some of Lechia's important players remained at the club after their relegation, including long serving players such as; Bogdan Adamczyk, Jerzy Apolewicz, Janusz Charczuk, Roman Korynt, Czesław Nowicki, Zbigniew Żemojtel, and the return of Henryk Gronowski after the clubs relegation, the squad struggled to adapt to falling down a division.
+While some of Lechia's important players remained at the club after their relegation, including long serving players such as; Bogdan Adamczyk, Jerzy Apolewicz, Janusz Charczuk, Roman Korynt, Czesław Nowicki, Zbigniew Żemojtel, and the return of Henryk Gronowski after the club's relegation, the squad struggled to adapt to falling down a division.
 That season Lechia lost more games than they managed to win, and were only able to secure a 10th-placed finish out of 16 teams.
 Lechia did adapt to the new division better than Lech Poznań however who suffered back to back relegations, showing the rise in competitiveness since the last time Lechia were in the II liga.

 From their second season Lechia had adapted to the league and increased their competitiveness, finding themselves in 7th for the 1964–65 season.
 This season saw Lechia playing Arka Gdynia for the first time, with the two clubs quickly becoming fierce rivals and leading to the Tricity Derby.
 Lechia won the first ever meeting between the two clubs with the game finishing 2–1.
 The club also saw in improvement the following year by finishing in 6th for the 1965–66 season.
 While these seasons were an improvement on their first season back in the second tier, Lechia never found themselves more than 4 points clear from relegation, the equivalent of 2 wins during that period.
 This shows that while Lechia were finishing in the mid-table, they were only one bad season, or one bad run of games from finishing in the relegation zone.

 This possibility of a bad run of games leading to Lechia being relegated became a reality in the 1966–67 season, which saw a winless run of 8 games, including a run of 5 straight defeats without scoring a goal in this run.
 Lechia were relegated by a single point at the end of the season, and were to be playing in the third tier for the first time in their history.